John Brown Herreshoff

 John Brown "J.B."
-Herreshoff (April 24, 1841 – July 20, 1915) was a renown American boat builder and businessman.
+Herreshoff (April 24, 1841 – July 20, 1915) was an American boat builder and businessman.
 He, along with his younger brother, Nathanael "Nat" Greene Herreshoff, founded Herreshoff Manufacturing Company.

 Biography

 John Brown Herreshoff was the son of Charles Frederick Herreshoff and Julia Ann Lewis.
 He was born on April 24, 1841, in Bristol, Rhode Island, at Point Pleasant Farm on Poppasquash Neck.
 He was the fourth of nine children and the third of seven sons.

 J.B. took an interest in boats immediately.
 When he was young, he would whittle out toy ships with a knife.
 He built his first seaworthy boat, Meteor, when he was fifteen.
 As a boy, he demonstrated his ingenuity in other ways as well.
 By the time he was thirteen, he had created a rope walk where he made and sold ropes.
 Not much later, he set up a machine shop with many tools, including a lathe, which he used to shape wood.

 When John Brown Herreshoff was seven years old, he lost sight in one eye due to an illness.
 He went blind in the other eye when he was fifteen, after an accident in a game he had been playing with his brother Charles.
 Although this had a heavy impact on his life and his capabilities, it did not stop him from pursuing a career in crafting ships, and he earned the nickname "the blind boat builder".
 John became so good at navigating his disability that he was often accused of pretending to be blind.

 J.B. constructed small boats independently for some time, with occasional help from either his father or his brother Nat.
 In 1864 he started a firm with Dexter S. Stone, called Herreshoff and Stone.
 The business built all types of boats; the partnership dissolved two years later.

 In 1878, J.B. joined efforts with his younger brother Nathanael, who was a naval architect and steam engineer.
 Together they created Herreshoff Manufacturing Company.

 John Brown Herreshoff died on July 20, 1915.